I’m dreaming of a white Christmas … err a white kitchen.

 If you saw last week’s blue and copper Christmas tablescape, a few of these pieces may look familiar.
 I love how the marble from those candle holders ties in with the marble on the cake stand across the room.

-I totally stole this candlesticks in a basket idea from last year’s Christmas decorating ideas, too so I guess last year’s decor is just a theme of this post!
+I totally stole the candlesticks in a basket idea from last year’s Christmas decorating ideas, too so I guess last year’s decor is just a theme of this post!

 I pretty much use Moscow Mule mugs as decor whenever possible, but they’re so pretty and perfect for delicious festive drinks.